roxcelic/web-home/README.md

+# HEY

-hiii welcome to the repo for my website it is current published at https://roxcelic.love
+welcome to the repo for my website, this ones the newest addition in a long line of website iterations, so please

+## enjoy!